-Overall project goals: To broaden the adaptability of Aberdeen barley germplasm by producing elite spring and winter germplasm with broad spectrum disease resistance with an emphasis on Fusarium head blight resistance.
+This project will help broaden the adaptability of Aberdeen, Idaho barley germplasm by producing elite spring and winter germplasm with broad spectrum disease resistance with an emphasis on Fusarium head blight resistance.
+To accomplish this, we will identify resistant lines in elite winter germplasm; cross FHB resistant spring lines to malting germplasm carrying broad-spectrum disease resistance; and investigate fungal biomass estimated qPCR as a screening tool for selection of low-DON lines.